 - If you are getting means-tested benefits, contact Jobcentre Plus or, in Northern Ireland, Jobs and Benefits Office to let them know about your changed income.

-If you have a mortgage, check that your lender is happy for you to have a lodger.
+If you have a mortgage, check your lender is happy for you to have a lodger.

-- If you are a tenant in your home, check that your lease permits you to take in a lodger.
+- If you are a tenant in your home, check your lease permits you to take in a lodger.

-- Let your contents insurer know that you have a lodger as it might affect your cover and premium.
+- Let your contents insurer know you have a lodger as it might affect your cover and premium.

-- If you have been getting a single-adult council tax exemption, you must let your council know that you are no longer living alone.
+- If you have been getting a single-adult council tax exemption, you must let your council know you are no longer living alone.
 Unless your lodger is a student, you will normally lose the discount, so you should either require your lodger to pay their share or charge enough rent to cover the increase.

 - You’ll need an annual gas safety check.
 Furniture and furnishings must meet safety standards.
 It’s also a good idea (but not essential) to get electrical equipment PAT-tested.

-Be aware that if you have more than two lodgers, your home will count as a House with Multiple Occupation (HMO) and you’ll to comply with a range of extra health and safety requirements.
+Be aware if you have more than two lodgers, your home will count as a House with Multiple Occupation (HMO) and you’ll to comply with a range of extra health and safety requirements.